 Our ‘Acceptable Use of Digital Devices and ICT systems’ contract is signed by students and parents.
 Staff and students’ must accept the terms of ICT policy through the computer ‘Login’ screens every time they log in.

-Students: E-Safety is taught to all year groups through our ICT and PCSHE curriculums. as well as our distinct regular educational e-safety assemblies.
+E-Safety is taught to all year groups through our ICT and PCSHE curriculums. as well as our distinct regular educational e-safety assemblies.
 Students are involved in E-Safety surveys and the analysis and findings are shared with them.
 ICT rules are displayed in all computer suites.
+Themed e-safety assemblies take place, to all year groups, throughout the year.
+These assemblies inform students of important updates to our monitoring systems as well as making them aware of new apps and challenging scenerios which they may have to face.